kiki-lee/goldendoor/tutorial.md

 })
 ```

-## Step 3
+## Step 2

+Let's write some code to check pin #1.
-Do the same thing for pin P1, but make sure you're checking door 1.
+Do the same thing that we did for P0, but make sure you're checking door 1.

 ```blocks
 input.onPinPressed(TouchPin.P1, function () {